 Our exposure to interest rate risk primarily relates to the interest income generated by bank deposits with original maturities of three months or less and interest expenses incurred for our one year borrowing from bank.
-In September 2021, we entered into a one-year RMB 5.0 million facility agreement with Shanghai Pudong Development Bank.
-The interest rate was priced at 65 basis points over Loan Prime Rate ("LPR").
+In September 2021, we entered into a one-year RMB5.0 million facility agreement with Shanghai Pudong Development Bank.
+The interest rate was priced at 65 basis points over Loan Prime Rate.
+The bank borrowing was unguaranteed and unsecured.
+We have repaid the RMB5.0 million borrowing in September 2022.
+In March 2022, we entered into a one-year RMB5.0 million facility agreement with Shanghai Pudong Development Bank.
+The interest rate was priced at 80 basis points over Loan Prime Rate.
 The bank borrowing was unguaranteed and unsecured.
 We have not used any derivative financial instruments to manage our interest risk exposure.
 Interest-earning instruments carry a degree of interest rate risk.
 We have not been exposed to material risks due to changes in interest rates.
 However, our future interest income may be lower than expected due to changes in market interest rates.